Kelly Packard (basketball)

-Kelly Packard is the head women's basketball coach at Taylor University.
+Kelly Packard is a retired women's basketball coach at Taylor University.
 Previously she served as head women's basketball coach at Ball State University.
 She served in that position for four seasons (2008–12) and moved into the position at Taylor in 2013.
 She is a former head coach of the Colorado Chill from the National Women's Basketball League.
 She previously served as an assistant coach at Colorado State University, where she helped the Rams to a 99-49 record.
 In 2004 and 2005, the Colorado Chill won the NWBL Championships.

 She was a four year basketball player at Anderson University (Indiana), and is a member of the Anderson University Hall of Fame.
 Her 1990 records— scoring (1,275) and rebounds (723) stood until 2001, when they were broken by Rachel Miller.